What Is The Top 1 Percent Of UK Income in 2026? (It’s Lower Than You Think)

 The UK’s highest earners are taxed more simply because they can afford it and the government can rake in more than half of the basic rate taxpayers once you reach the additional rate.

-The key to note is your earnings under the £50,270 aren’t taxed at 40% it’s everything you earn over that threshold which you can see from the breakdown of the £173k salary above.
+The key to note is your earnings under the £50,270 aren’t taxed at 40% it’s everything you earn over that threshold which you can see from the breakdown of the £201k salary below.

 Some of the roles we have found are: